Get real. How well do you know yourself?

 Knowing how I’m wired has really helped me weather this time with greater ease.

 What makes you tick?
 Our sister company Career Strategists uses a few career/personality assessments with clients (we really like the StrengthsFinder 2.0, the Myers-Briggs Type Indicator and the DISC Assessment, but there are many more).
-Check with your HR department or university alumni career services office for help, or reach out to our senior coach Angela for a complimentary consult.
+Check with your HR department or university alumni career services office for help or find a great career coach.
 Regarding individual therapy (read 5 tips for finding a therapist), I really like Somatic Experiencing, Imago, and even assessments like the Enneagram and 5 Love Languages, can be helpful tools.
 Working with a leadership or business coach can also be illuminating.
-Additionally, you can find a list of our favorite career exploration books on our Inspiration Cafe.

 I challenge you to do some belly button gazing this week; learning more about your make-up takes inquisitiveness and courage.
 Here are a few questions to get you started: